Track down free San Diego County public records today using this streamlined resource.

 Warrant information should be disbursed within 10 business days.

-To determine if someone has a warrant issues by another law enforcement agency, individuals can check at the city and state levels as well.
+To determine if someone has a warrant issued by another law enforcement agency, individuals can check at the city and state levels as well.

 To find information on warrants in individual cities throughout San Diego County, individuals can contact local municipal police departments or search “[city name] California warrant lookup” online to see if an online lookup feature exists.